padrinobook/padrinobook/chapters/user_profile.md

   route = url(:users, :edit, :id => @user.id)
   if @user.update_attributes(params[:user])
-    redirect route, flash[:notice] = "You have updated your profile." else
+    redirect route, flash[:notice] = 'You have updated your profile.' else
-    redirect route, flash[:error] = "Your profile was not updated." end end
+    redirect route, flash[:error] = 'Your profile was not updated.' end end
 ```